newtdb/qbe/README.rst

 The ``array`` helper searches based on text-array values.
 The constructor takes an expression that yields a PostgreSQL JSONB array of text.

+Searches are based on overlap.
+Search criteria are satisfied if searched values have elements in common with the given query value.
+For example, a query: ``['a', 'b']`` matches stored JSON ``["a", "c"]``.

 For convenience, if an identifier is given, it's converted to a JSON expression.